HarmoWatch/ngx-redux-core/README.md

 ### 2. Describe your state

-Ok, now you've to create a interface to describe the structure of your state.
+Now you have to create an interface in which the structure of your redux state is described.

 ###### Example